volcano-sh/volcano/docs/design/job-api.md

     Running JobPhase = "Running"
     // Restarting is the phase that the Job is restarted, waiting for pod releasing and recreating Restarting JobPhase = "Restarting"
+    // Completing is the phase that required tasks of job are completed, job starts to clean up Completing JobPhase = "Completing"
     // Completed is the phase that all tasks of Job are completed successfully Completed JobPhase = "Completed"
     // Terminating is the phase that the Job is terminated, waiting for releasing pods Terminating JobPhase = "Terminating"
     // Terminated is the phase that the job is finished unexpected, e.g. events Terminated JobPhase = "Terminated"
+    // Failed is the phase that the job is restarted failed reached the maximum number of retries.
+    Failed JobPhase = "Failed"
+    // Inqueue is the phase that cluster have idle resource to schedule the job Inqueue JobPhase = "Inqueue"
 )

 // JobState contains details for the current state of the job.